HumanSignal/labelImg/README.rst

 **Difficult:**

-The difficult field being set to 1 indicates that the object has been annotated as "difficult", for example an object which is clearly visible but difficult to recognize without substantial use of context.
+The difficult field is set to 1 indicates that the object has been annotated as "difficult", for example, an object which is clearly visible but difficult to recognize without substantial use of context.
 According to your deep neural network implementation, you can include or exclude difficult objects during training.

 How to contribute